sgerwin/PA2-MAPAYE/README.md

 # PA 2 - Numerical Python (NUMPY)

-## Intended Learning Outcomes
+## :bulb: Intended Learning Outcomes
 - To identify the codes and functions incorporated in the Numpy library<br>
 - To be able to apply and use the different codes and functions in creating a Python program using a Numpy library

-### Instructions
+### :hammer: Instructions
-To create a Python script/code in the Jupyter Notebook to do the given problems
+- To create a Python script/code in the Jupyter Notebook to do the given problems

 ## :ledger: Index